GIS Mapping, Education and Research - Transforming Information into Knowledge

 Senate takes call for safety.(City/Region)(A cell phone ban expands to include all drivers): An article from: The Register-Guard (Eugene, OR)

-<-- Radiofrequency, Wireless, Cell Phone and EMF Risks
+<-- Wireless, Cell Phone, and EMF Safety

-MapCruzin.com is an independent firm specializing in the publication of educational and research resources.
+MapCruzin.com is an independent firm specializing in GIS project development and data research.
 We created the first U.S. based interactive toxic chemical facility maps on the internet in 1996 and we have been online ever since.
-Learn more about us and view some of our projects and services.
+Learn more about us and our services.

 Contact Us